krzosa/software_rasterizer/README.md

 ## Clipping

-There are 3 clipping stages, 2 clipping stages in 3D space against zfar and znear and 1 clipping stage in 2D againts left,bottom,right,top(2D image bounds).
+There are 3 clipping stages, 2 clipping stages in 3D space against zfar and znear and 1 clipping stage in 2D against left, bottom, right, top(2D image bounds).

 First the triangles get clipped against the zfar plane, if a triangle has even one vertex outside the clipping region, the entire triangle gets cut.